Secret Annexes, Backroom Deals: Can Zalmay Khalilzad Deliver Afghan Peace for Trump?

 To get past that roadblock, Khalilzad has come up with a rickety workaround.
 The deal contains secret annexes, according to three people familiar with details of the current draft.
 The first is an agreement for U.S. counterterrorism forces to stay in the country.
 The second is a Taliban denouncement of terrorism and violent extremism.
 The third annex contains a mechanism to monitor whether all sides are honoring the semi-truce while talks between warring Afghan parties proceed, according to two of the sources, and the last addresses how the CIA will operate in future in Taliban-controlled areas.

-Details of the secret annexes were provided in writing to Time by one of the sources, who insisted on anonymity to disclose details of the confidential talks.
+Details of the secret annexes were provided in writing to TIME by one of the sources, who insisted on anonymity to disclose details of the confidential talks.
 A U.S. lawmaker and two Afghan officials confirmed that a long-term counterterrorism force numbering 8,600 U.S. troops, down from the current 13,000, is part of the deal.
 The State Department and Khalilzad’s office declined to comment, as did the CIA.
 Khalilzad declined to be interviewed for this article.
 A Taliban official insisted Thursday that the deal requires a full U.S. troop withdrawal and said that talk of secret annexes were just rumors.

 The deal could be signed by the end of the month, according to U.S. and Afghan officials, if everyone stays on board.
 But a lot can happen in two weeks.
 Secretary of State Mike Pompeo still has to meet Afghan President Ashraf Ghani, who has never been a fan of Khalilzad’s plan.
 Taliban ground forces could catch wind that their leaders have covertly agreed to let some U.S. forces stay and launch a new, destabilizing attack.
 Or Trump could tap out a damaging tweet—and send his envoy back to the negotiating table.